 Audio based social networks such as Hubbub can also be used to the same effect.

-Listening to native Spanish speakers teaches you the real pronunciation of words and entire sentences.
-You get the hang of speaking Spanish.
+Listening to native speakers teaches you the real pronunciation of words and entire sentences.
+You get the hang of speaking the language.
 You have the advantage of thinking, framing a sentence well and then speaking it in one go without the pressure and speed of an immediate conversation.

 7. Video calls

 The next step to voice messages is calls.
 Free internet calls can not only connect you with your relatives and friends around the world, but can also help contact interesting people from whom you can learn.
 After I had the first conversation with my language exchange partner on Whatsapp, I felt highly motivated to learn more sentences before our next communication.

 Video calling does much more.
 When you see a person speaking, you can see their facial movements, gestures and expressions.
 It is the next best thing to really meeting with a person.